So I set it down to try one of the novels, and it turned out to be more

 online text includes all manner of human knowledge (like nuclear physics

-or programming problems and their solutions), and almost certainly included
+or computer programming problems and their solutions), and almost certainly

-also discussions about Theory of Mind tests and their answers, which the
+included also discussions about Theory of Mind tests and their answers,

-LLM engines simply memorized and regurgitated under suitable prompts.
-Small
+which the LLM engines simply memorized and regurgitated under suitable

-wonder they performed as well as the (online) human responses, no actual
+prompts.
+Small wonder they performed as well as the (online) human responses,

 The church I chose when I moved to Ore-gone expelled me in the height of Covid.
 It was the most cruel and mean-spirited thing any pastor could have done to me, short of getting arrested for it, but God is Good, and when the Ban was lifted, I found a better church where the pastor preaches the whole counsel of God -- and the church is much larger, so I'm less visible.
 Both senior pastors preach the text, but one of them clings to a dogma that limits his view of Scripture to a few books of the New Testament; I take my direction from Scripture itself, "ALL Scripture is God-breathed and profitable for [a whole bunch of things]," so when this pastor claimed (without evidence) that I "have a different belief system than [they]," I realized he was right.
 I was pretty unhappy that it happened during the Ban, but getting out of there was on the whole a Good Thing.